zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_attestation_integration_guide.rst

     - ``tfm_attestation_req_mngr.c``: Includes the initialization entry of attestation service and handles attestation service requests in IPC model.
+    - ``attest_symmetric_key.c``: Get the symmetric initial attestation key from platform layer and register it into TF-M Crypto service for further usage.
+Also calculate the Instance ID value based on symmetric initial attestation key.

 Service interface definitions
 =============================